vimontgames/vgframework/README.md

 Most assets are provided under permissive licenses, while some are restricted to use only within the context of VGFramework development. \
 Please refer to the [Assets](#Assets) section for more details about the licenses used.

-# Description

-Its renderer only uses modern graphics APIs like DirectX12 and Vulkan (I would also like to support Metal the day I got and Apple device) so it can be 100% bindless from the very beginning and do strong choices in that direction:
-* instanciating and writing into GPU tables is not even exposed: You have to do all the rendering stuff the modern, bindless way.
-* All the interface is made to encourage using only push constants and bindless buffers/textures, not updating tables constantly as if we were still emulating DX9.
-* You can't access the command lists without using the framegraph that is part of the graphic driver layer.
-Go framegraph or do not render anything.
-* Apart from the number of root constants, all shaders are sharing the same root signatures.

-# Changelog

-Moved [changelog](CHANGELOG.md) to a separate file.

 # Getting started